-The proposal should be compared with the anchor coding results, by reporting the metrics using the reporting template provided in [5].
-This includes a tab per sequence, a summary sheet, and an analysis sheet per metric.
-BD-rates, BD-PSNRs, and averages are automatically calculated to ensure consistent reporting.
+The proposal should be compared with the anchor coding results, by reporting the metrics using the reporting template attached to this document.
+This includes a tab per sequence, two summary sheets, and an analysis sheet per metric.
+BD-rates, BD-PSNRs, BD-SSIMs, and averages are automatically calculated to ensure consistent reporting.

-For all test classes, the IV-PSNR software will be used to compute both the WS-PSNR and IV-PSNR based BD-rate and BD-PSNR values calculated for synthesized source views.
-The comparison of proposals with the anchors will be expressed in terms of BD-rate and BD-PSNR computed on rate-distortion curves.
+For all test classes, the QMIV software will be used to compute both the WS-PSNR and IV-PSNR based BD-rate and BD-PSNR, as well as IV-SSIM based BD-rate and BD-SSIM values calculated for synthesized source views.
+The comparison of proposals with the anchors will be expressed in terms of BD-rate, BD-PSNR, and BD-SSIM computed on rate-distortion curves.

-The BD-rate and BD-PSNR values for anchor and proponent are obtained from:
+The BD-rate, BD-PSNR, and BD-SSIM values for anchor and proponent are obtained from: